Asymmetric orbifolds with vanishing one-loop vacuum energy: So, why did we end up working on these asymmetric orbifolds?

 We have classified all possible Abelian point groups which can appear in models with a vanishing one-loop vacuum energy.
 It would be interesting to extend this classification to non-Abelian point groups, for which we only studied a couple of concrete examples, or to more general (non-toroidal) orbifolds.
 Both possibilities seem considerably harder.

 An outstanding question is whether the vacuum energy vanishes beyond one-loop in our models.
 Reference \cite{Aoki:2003sy}, which found a non-vanishing 2-loop vacuum energy for the model of \cite{Kachru:1998hd}, attributed this to a failure to realize the structure of supercharge-like operators sector by sector, while still breaking spacetime SUSY.
 Since our models realize this, at least in the worldsheet fermionic sector responsible for spacetime supersymmetry, it is natural to wonder whether the cancellation could survive at higher loops.
 Of course, a detailed calculation is needed to establish this.
+Related to this, it is important to emphasize that, in string perturbation theory, the first non-vanishing contribution to the vacuum energy is readily computable, but since it depends on some power of $g_s$, it generates a dilaton tadpole and the higher-order corrections must be computed around a shifted vacuum, following the recipe in \cite{Fischler:1986ci} (see also \cite{Polchinski_1998} for a pedagogical account).

 In any case, in all of these models, a low-energy effective field theorist would find a bizarre suppression of the vacuum energy, due to a non-supersymmetric spectrum that looks fine tuned, which would be very difficult to explain from the EFT point of view -- yet it is completely natural to a string theorist with access to the worldsheet CFT.
 In this sense, these models can be viewed as a counterpart of \cite{Angelantonj:2003hr, Dudas:2025yqm}, in which the surprising cancellations take place in the closed-string sector.
 Understanding this and similar phenomena might hold the key to understanding the smallness of the vacuum energy in our world.